mccannj9/ace-kit/README.md

-This will run the almitey analysis on every cluster in the output from the RepeatExplorer and output a HTML file (almitey_report.html) in the same folder where you find the your seqclust subdirectory.
-This report contains information about almitey results for each cluster and allows navigation to individual HTML reports, sequence logos and alignments for each cluster where at least one repeat boundary was found
+This will run the almitey analysis on every cluster in the output from the RepeatExplorer and output a HTML file (almitey_report.html) in the same folder where you find your seqclust subdirectory.
+This report contains information about almitey results for each cluster and allows navigation to individual HTML reports, sequence logos and alignments for each cluster where at least one repeat boundary was found.

 Use the following to see information about arguments to the script: